pachyderm/pachyderm/doc/enterprise/s3gateway.md

 ## Unsupported operations

-Some of the S3 functionalities are not yet supported by Pachyderm..
+Some of the S3 functionalities are not yet supported by Pachyderm.
-If you run any of these operations, Pachyderm returns a standard `NotImplemented` error.
+If you run any of these operations, Pachyderm returns a standard S3 `NotImplemented` error.

 The S3 Gateway does not support the following S3 operations: